NDAK14004U Web Science (WS)

 MSc Programme in Computer Science

 The course objective is to offer an advanced introduction into Web Science.
 The goal is to understand and model the Web as a structure and to design and evaluate some of the major technologies operating on the Web (see below).
-Through realistic and sound projects, the course aims to stimulate and prepare students for their MSc thesis work.
+Through applied projects, the course aims to stimulate and prepare students for their MSc thesis work.

 Content in detail:

 - The World Wide Web as a network and its challenges